What is OPA Gatekeeper?¶

 To validate that OPA Gatekeeper is running within your cluster run the following command:

-k get po -n gatekeeper-system
+kubectl get pod -n gatekeeper-system

 You should see the following output: